google/WebFundamentals/src/content/en/updates/2019/08/periodic-background-sync.md

 allows you to distinguish between multiple types of sync activity that you might register.

-If you attempt to register when PBS is not supported, the call throw an exception.
+If you attempt to register when PBS is not supported, the call will throw an exception.

 ```javascript
 const registration = await navigator.serviceWorker.ready;